Delft's source of sustainable energy and knowledge

 The collaboration between researchers, industry, government and the urban environment of Delft offers a unique opportunity to further develop scientific knowledge about geothermal energy in a complex urban environment.
 And to put geothermal energy into practice immediately by supplying all residents and visitors to the university campus and a large part of the city of Delft with sustainable energy.

-It is a unique opportunity for the Netherlands to further develop this necessary technology and innovation.
+It is a unique opportunity for the Netherlands to further develop this necessary technology and innovation and to train students.
 It makes Delft proud because this is an important step towards a sustainable CO₂-free campus and city.